 Students must register and pay fees at the beginning of each academic year.
 Registration must be completed before students attend classes or otherwise make use of university facilities.
-The deadline for registration is September 14, 2012.
+The deadline for registration is September 16, 2016.
 After this date a late registration fee will be levied.
-Fees invoices can be viewed on ROSI in late July, and information sheets will be mailed to students beginning August 1 and fees must be paid by August 31.
+Fees invoices can be viewed on ROSI/ACORN in mid-July, and fees must be paid by August 29.
 Fee schedules are available at www.fees.utoronto.ca.
-Under certain circumstances, payment of fees may be deferred – you should check with the CSB Graduate Administrator for more information (ian [dot] buglass (at)utoronto [dot] ca).
+Under certain circumstances, payment of fees may be deferred – you should check with the CSB Graduate Administrator for more information (firstname.lastname@example.org).

-Graduate students may apply for affiliation with one of the U of T Mississauga or U of T Scarborough campuses if they meet specific criteria.
+Graduate students should apply for affiliation with one of the U of T Mississauga or U of T Scarborough campuses if they meet specific criteria.
 UTM/UTSC campus students are eligible to have their non-academic incidental fees go towards services at their home campus.
 Retroactive changes/rebates are not allowed.
-Deadlines for requesting UTM/UTSC campus affiliation rebates are Oct 31, 2012 for the September session, January 31, 2013 for the January Session and June 30, 2013 for the May Session.
-Students must make this application each year in order to have incidental fees changed.
+Deadlines for requesting UTM/UTSC campus affiliation rebates are September 16, 2016 for the Fall session, January 13, 2017 for the Winter Session, and May 5, 2017 for the Summer Session.
+Students only need to submit this application once in order to have incidental fees changed.

 Fees paid by doctoral students in the final year of their program are pro-rated and based on the 12-month academic year.
-These fees are based on the date the thesis is submitted to the School of Graduate Studies, not the date of the thesis defense.
+These fees are based on the date the final, revised thesis is submitted to the School of Graduate Studies, and not the date of the thesis defense.
 PhD students who submit their final thesis with all corrections and modifications by September 15 do not pay fees for the September session but after this date a charge applies for each month in which degree requirements are not completed by the 15th of the month.
-Students finishing between September 15, 2012 and January 15, 2013 will pay a one-session incidental fee and those finishing between January 16 and August 31, 2013 will pay a two-session incidental fee.
+Students finishing between September 15, 2016 and January 15, 2017 will pay a one-session incidental fee and those finishing between January 16 and August 31, 2017 will pay a two-session incidental fee.

 Students whose time limit for degree completion has expired but wish to return (for a maximum of 12 months) to defend a thesis are required to be reinstated and pay a one session reinstatement fee.
 Students who are reinstated before the time for degree completion has expired are responsible for fees for sessions they have not registered in but were required to do so.
-For further information contact the CSB Graduate Administrator (ian [dot] buglass (at)utoronto [dot] ca).
+For further information contact the CSB Graduate Administrator (email@example.com).

-The Essential Grad Guide will be mailed to new graduate students in the middle of July.
+The Essential Grad Guide will be mailed to new graduate students in July.
 Continuing students may view the guide on the SGS website (www.sgs.utoronto.ca).
 This booklet contains information on important deadlines, expenses, funding, housing, registration, English writing support, and many other items.

 University Health Insurance Plan (UHIP)

-UHIP is compulsory for all international students and provides coverage from the date of arrival until August 31, 2013.
+UHIP is compulsory for all international students and provides coverage from the date of arrival until August 31, 2017.
 Dependents must enrol within 30 days of arriving.
 The International Student Centre is responsible for administering UHIP, distributing cards, processing exemptions and refunds and answering questions.
-The UHIP administrator can be reached at 978-0290, uhip [dot] information (at)utoronto [dot] ca, or
+The UHIP administrator can be reached at 978-0290, firstname.lastname@example.org, or

 Student Cards and Email Accounts

 All new students are required to have a T-Card, which serves as a student and library card.
-The cards will be issued at Robarts Library, Rm 2054.
+The cards will be issued on the St. George campus at Robarts Library, Rm 2054A (email – email@example.com); UTM campus in the CCT Building, Room 0160A, I&TS Help Desk (email – firstname.lastname@example.org); and at the UTSC campus in BV-481 (email – email@example.com).
 For further information, please check the library website at: www.library.utoronto.ca/services or www.utoronto.ca/tcard/.
 Students will be asked to show two pieces of identification: photo ID (e.g., driver’s license) and proof of acceptance to a graduate program but need not produce proof of tuition payment.

 School of Graduate Studies Calendar